David-H-Afonso/GamesDatabase.Front/README.md

 ## 🤝 Contributing

-We welcome contributions to Beast Vault!
+We welcome contributions to Games Database!
 Please feel free to:

 1. **Fork the repository**
 2. **Create a feature branch** (`git checkout -b feature/amazing-feature`)